Helsingborg Open

-The Helsingborg Open is a women's professional golf tournament held at Vasatorp Golf Club in Helsingborg, Sweden.
+The Helsingborg Open is a women's professional golf tournament held in Helsingborg, Sweden.
 It first featured on the Ladies European Tour (LET) in 2013.

 The tournament was first played on the Swedish Golf Tour in 2010.
 The 2013 event marked the return of the LET to Sweden following a hiatus, after the last installments of the Scandinavian TPC hosted by Annika and the Göteborg Masters were played in 2008.
 Vasatorp hosted the Compaq Open in 2002.

+It was held at Vasatorp Golf Club until it moved to Allerum Golf Club in 2023.